Geraldleevs/MACD-MVP2-Backend-repo-/README.md

 GNEWS_API_KEY="GNEWS_API_KEY"
 GNEWS_MAX_FETCH="10" # Free account only get max 10
+GNEWS_FETCH_KEYWORD="bitcoin:BTC,ethereum:ETH,dogecoin:DOGE,cordano:ADA,solana:SOL,ripple coin:XRP"
+# Specify keyword in the form 'search_text:tag'
-GNEWS_FETCH_KEYWORD="bitcoin,ethereum,cryptocurrency,doge coin,binance coin,kraken" # Each call fetch only one keyword separated by ',' fetch in sequence
+# Each call fetch only one keyword separated by ',' fetch in sequence

 NEWS_EXPIRED_IN_DAY="0" # When will old news be deleted
 ```